 - Section 8 of the NIH Grants Policy Statement

-If your institution does not agree to transfer your grant or the new institution cannot meet all the requirements in the funding opportunity announcement, the grant must be terminated.
+If your institution does not agree to transfer your grant or the new institution cannot meet all the requirements in the funding opportunity, the grant must be terminated.

 There may be times when your research plans need adjustment because of a new research path or a dead end.
 Talk with your program officer about whether it makes sense to modify your research.
 You will need approval from your grants management specialist to change the scope of your research.

 Actions that may change the scope of your research include:

 - Changing the Specific Aims

 - Shifting the research emphasis from one disease area to another

 - Changing any aspects of research involving animals or human subjects

 - Using a new technology